jge162/Create-Release/README.md

 you only need to type the version you want to use in the Pull Request title.

-### If the Pull Request title includes "Major", the version will be incremented from 0.0.0 to 1.0.0.
+### If the title includes `Major`, the version will be incremented from 0.0.0 to 1.0.0
-### If the title includes "Minor", the version will be incremented from 0.0.0 to 0.1.0.
+### If the title includes `Minor`, the version will be incremented from 0.0.0 to 0.1.0
-### If the title includes "Patch", the version will be incremented from 0.0.0 to 0.0.1.
+### If the title includes `Patch`, the version will be incremented from 0.0.0 to 0.0.1

 # This new process makes it much easier than creating Pull Request labels and selecting them prior to committing the Pull Request.